GeNyaa/LP-LE/README.md

 In a basic LiveEngage account there should be sticky button available this can be used to start your first chat and see what the Attributes, SPA and CoBrowse does.

 # LE Attributes
-**LE Attributes** Are used to sent information about the customer to the platform and can be used to track for example transactions and to support the chat agent.
+**LE Attributes** are used to sent information about the customer to the platform and can be used to track for example transactions and to support the chat agent.

 # LE SPA
 **LE SPA** is used to support Single-page Applications which can update and change the page layout, to for example remove or add a chat button.